Greetings, dear readers!

 2) Over a long period of time, it will make you a shrewd person, and you will apply the same attitude to your own self.
 What follows is self destruction, if not stopped.

-In our society, we seeing people of holding on category very commonly.
+In our society, we keep seeing people of holding on category very commonly.
 Thus the need to let go.
-I believe anything in a small amount is alright.
+Anything in a small amount is alright.
 Holding onto things is necessary too!!!
 Then how to ensure that you’re in a good balance between the two!?

 What do you think is the best way out?
 Let me know!!